No-Bake Candy Cane Cookie Dough Protein Bark

 Note: I recommend using almond flour rather than almond meal for a smoother, cookie dough-like texture.
 If your protein powder is thicker or sweeter, you may need to slightly adjust the syrup to keep the dough soft and pressable.

-✓ Step #1: Combine your ingredients - In a bowl, combine the protein powder, almond flour, syrup, and melted coconut oil together and press down on a PAM-sprayed pan or on parchment paper.
-I put mine in a heart shape since it's almost Valentine's Day.
+✓ Step #1: Combine your ingredients – In a bowl, combine the protein powder, almond flour, syrup, and melted coconut oil together and press down onto a PAM-sprayed pan or onto parchment paper.
+I put mine in a heart shape since it's almost Valentine’s Day.

 Did You Enjoy This Bark?